Textualize/textual/docs/guide/layout.md

 Then, we can set the `row-span` and `column-span` properties on this ID using CSS.

 Let's add an ID of `#two` to the second widget yielded from `compose`, and give it a `column-span` of 2 in our CSS to make that widget span across two columns.
-We'll also add a slight tint using `tint: magenta 40%;` to draw attention to this widget.
+We'll also add a slight tint using `tint: magenta 40%;` to draw attention to it.
 The relevant changes are highlighted in the Python and CSS files below.

 === "Output"